mdernovoi/data-analysis-platform/README.md

 ### Important

-- [ ] Remove the requirement of public TLS certificates either through an integration of self-signed certificates or a no-tls option.
+- [ ] Remove the requirement of public TLS certificates either by integrating self-signed certificates or implementing a no-tls option.
-- [ ] Write a thorough documentation and some HowTos.
+- [ ] Write thorough documentation and some HowTos.

 ### Security

 - [ ] Secure the ssh config of the dev-base environment container.
-- [ ] Hide the GitLab container registry behind the reverse proxy (currently it is exposed due to compatibility issues).
+- [ ] Hide the GitLab container registry behind the reverse proxy (currently, it is exposed due to compatibility issues).
-    - Idea: set server location in minio.
+    - Idea: Set server location in Minio.
 - [ ] Consider adding TLS to Jupyter Notebooks in environment containers for remote development access.

 ### Less important